 Unlike chickens, ducks are more likely to continue to lay their eggs throughout the winter months, although, it must be said, not necessarily where you can find them easily.

 If you do collect enough eggs to consider selling them, then they do attract a premium price.

 Duck eggs are larger than hen's eggs, with a larger yolk and a stronger shell but very tasty, and they make terrific cakes and bakes.

 Before the arrival of hybrid hens in the 1950s, and their ability to intensively lay eggs, Ducks were the largest egg producers in the UK.
 But along came supermarkets with their requirements for larger volumes and, because it was harder to intensively 'battery farm' ducks, they were not so readily available.

 Duck Eggs became less popular for a while but, these days, you cannot only buy them in some supermarkets, at a premium price but also from many local farm shops.

-Basic Guide to Keeping Ducks ©Flyte so Fancy Ltd 2010.
+Basic Guide to Keeping Ducks ©Flyte so Fancy 2010.
 Updated 2021.
-Author: Anne Weymouth.
+Authors: Anne & Phillip Weymouth (Directors, Flyte so Fancy Ltd).
 Reproduction of part or all of this text is only possible with the express permission of Flyte so Fancy Ltd.